josephkakai/RSA-Factoring-Challenge/README.md

 ## Task 2
-* RSA Laboratories states that: for each RSA number ==n==, there exist prime numbers p and q such that
+* RSA Laboratories states that: for each RSA number ^^n^^, there exist prime numbers p and q such that

 n = p  q.
 The problem is to find these two primes, given only n.